albakrio/sem/README.md

-Description to be added later
+Description to be added later.
+This codebase is ongoing effort for learning purposes